-The last criterion, which was applied, is the computation time of the recognition approaches.
-Figure 16 shows the mean recognition time of the four approaches for each shift of the IC.
-In Figure 16 (a) the angle interval was restricted to $[-30^{\circ};+30^{\circ}]$.
-In this respect the shape-based matching approach (50 ms) and the modified Hough transform (60 ms) are substantially faster than existing approaches using the normalized cross correlation (140 ms) or the sum of absolute differences (220 ms).
-The results when using an unrestricted angle interval are shown in Figure 16 (b).
-Now, the modified Hough transform (90 ms) is slightly faster than the shape-based matching approach (100 ms), which indicates an advantage of the modified Hough transform over the shape-based matching if the transformation space increases.
-The computation time of the normalized cross correlation (290 ms) and the sum of absolute differences (530 ms) approximately increase with the same ratio.
-That is, in this example our new approaches are 2.5 to 5.3 times faster than the existing methods.
+Figure 17 shows the mean recognition time of the six approaches for each shift of the IC.
+In Figure 17 (a) the angle interval was restricted to $[-30^{\circ};+30^{\circ}]$.
+In this respect the shape-based matching approach, the least-squares adjustment, the modified Hough transform and PatMax[®] are substantially faster than existing traditional approaches using the normalized cross correlation or the sum of absolute differences.
+The results when using an unrestricted angle interval are shown in Figure 17 (b).
+Now, the modified Hough transform is slightly faster than the shape-based matching approach, which indicates an advantage of the modified Hough transform over the shape-based matching if the transformation space increases.
+This assumption is also supported when looking at the percental time increase of the modified Hough transform: The computation time merely increases by 56%, which is the smallest value in this test.
+Also PatMax[®] shows only a small increase, whereas the computation time of the normalized cross correlation and the sum of absolute differences increase more dramatically.